Upward communication: 6 lessons for every business that wants to thrive in 2022

 Before we begin talking about the importance of upward communication, let’s first make sure we understand what upward communication actually is.

-Upward and downward communication: differences between the two communication processes
+Upward and downward communication differences between the two communication processes

-Benefits of upward communication
+Benefits of Upword Communication

 With the power of social media and the impact online communities can have on any brand and business, clearly the days of unilateral communication are long gone.

 This is something that employees know and expect to happen both within and outside an organization.
+Internal communication, including both upward communication and open forums like company meetings, plays a key role in corporate health.

 How is upward communication beneficial for employees?

-Upward communication offers employees the chance to speak up and express their feelings on matters that concern them
+• Upward communication offers employees the chance to speak up and express their feelings on matters that concern them

 All people want to have their voices heard, especially in situations that directly affect them.
-Employees can offer a wealth of knowledge, let’s not forget that they are the people actually doing the work each day.
+Employees can offer a wealth of knowledge; let’s not forget that they are the people actually doing the work each day.
 Listening to their feedback can provide insights and opportunities for a company to become more efficient, particularly regarding workflow.

 An employee’s input is, above all, based on facts, and not taking into consideration their needs will only make it harder for them to execute their jobs and to maintain or even increase productivity.